snl-dakota/dakota/docs/user/usingdakota/output/tabulardata.rst

    The second column labeled “:ref:`interface <interface>`” is new as of Dakota 6.1.
-It identifies which interface was used to map the variables to responses on each line of the tabular file (recall that the interface defines which simulation is being run though the :ref:`analysis_driver <interface-analysis_drivers>` specification).
+It identifies which interface was used to map the variables to responses on each line of the tabular file (recall that the interface defines which simulation is being run though the :ref:`analysis driver <couplingtosimulations-main>` specification).
 Disambiguating the interface is important when using hybrid methods, multi-fidelity methods, or nested models.
 In more common, simpler analyses, users typically ignore the first two columns